 • Neuroanatomical features at the single neuron level determine epileptic potential by shifting the excitatory/inhibitory ratio: short circuitry of the molecular zones of adjacent fused gyri, paucity of keratan sulfate inhibition of glutamatergic synapses, and clustering of Cajal-Retzius neurons that cause dyslamination of the cortical plate in microgyria.

-Classification: Several types with various manifestations and etiologies have been noted.
-Under the current classification of malformations of cortical development, the following types of polymicrogyria are defined by MRI (06; 05).
+Classification.
+Several types with various manifestations and etiologies have been noted.
+Under the current classification of malformations of cortical development, the following types of polymicrogyria are defined by MRI (09; 08).
 They also can be so classified by gross neuropathology.

 (1) Bilateral frontal polymicrogyria (BFP)

-(3) Bilateral perisylvian polymicrogyria manifests as seizures that usually begin between 4 and 12 years of age as well as mental retardation, pyramidal signs, and pseudobulbar palsy that manifests as diplegia of the facial, pharyngeal, and masticatory muscles (facio-pharyngo-glosso-masticatory diplegia) (45).
-Developmental delay may be observed, and malformations such as arthrogryposis (88), club feet, and micrognathia may be seen more commonly in the congenital form of the disorder.
+(3) Bilateral perisylvian polymicrogyria, the most frequent distribution, manifests as seizures that usually begin between 4 and 12 years of age as well as mental retardation, pyramidal signs, and pseudobulbar palsy that manifests as diplegia of the facial, pharyngeal, and masticatory muscles (facio-pharyngo-glosso-masticatory diplegia) (53).
+Dystonia occurs in some cases (03).
+Developmental delay may be observed, and malformations such as arthrogryposis (102), club feet, and micrognathia may be seen more commonly in the congenital form of the disorder.
 Perisylvian polymicrogyria is seen in all cases of schizencephaly, whether unilateral or bilateral.
+Some cases of bilateral perisylvian polymicrogyria also involve cerebellar dysplasia and ectopic neurohypophysis (132).

-(5) Bilateral generalized polymicrogyria usually have variable degrees of cognitive and motor delay presentation, as well as spastic hemiparesis or quadriparesis and seizures.
-Most patients also have associated congenital abnormalities such as macrocephaly, scalp and limb defects, low-set ears, macrostomia, hypothyroidism, and sensorineural hearing loss (20; 88).
+(5) Bilateral generalized polymicrogyria not limited to the perisylvian region usually have variable degrees of cognitive and motor delay presentation, as well as spastic hemiparesis or quadriparesis and seizures.
+Most patients also have associated congenital abnormalities such as macrocephaly, scalp and limb defects, low-set ears, macrostomia, hypothyroidism, and sensorineural hearing loss (24; 102).
 Genetic mutations are the most frequent etiology.

 (6) Unilateral polymicrogyria may be seen in various cortical locations, but manifesting signs and symptoms typically include spastic hemiparesis primarily of the upper extremity, variable degrees of mental retardation, and seizures.
-Contralateral body hemiatrophy and hemianopsia have also been reported in the unilateral forms (18).
+Contralateral body hemiatrophy and hemianopsia have also been reported in the unilateral forms (22; 107).
+In unilateral cases, the corticospinal tract, as assessed by MRI and DTI tractography from the involved hemisphere, is asymmetrical and smaller, which may provide for less functional motor impairment if hemispherectomy is performed to control epilepsy because the tract on the other side may carry axons from both hemispheres (48; 04).
+Even if contralateral hemiparesis is present preoperatively, hemispherectomy may provide good results (78).

 Two thirds of patients with polymicrogyria have involvement of the perisylvian region, whether unilateral or bilateral.
-The characteristic neurologic features reported in patients with perisylvian involvement are cognitive defects, dyspraxia consisting of nasal speech, dysarthria, dysphagia, drooling, and other signs of pseudobulbar palsy (Gropman et al 1997; 56; 88).
-The reason for this perisylvian pattern is that about two thirds of the ventral surface of the early telencephalon after prosencephalic cleavage is buried in the frontal and temporal and insular lips of the operculum and, eventually, the Sylvian fissure; ventrodorsal genetic gradients in the vertical axis could be involved in the generation of this abnormal morphogenesis (98).
+The characteristic neurologic features reported in patients with perisylvian involvement are cognitive defects, dyspraxia consisting of nasal speech, dysarthria, dysphagia, drooling, and other signs of pseudobulbar palsy (65; 102).
+The reason for this perisylvian pattern is that about two thirds of the ventral surface of the early telencephalon after prosencephalic cleavage is buried in the frontal and temporal and insular lips of the operculum and, eventually, the Sylvian fissure; ventrodorsal genetic gradients in the vertical axis could be involved in the generation of this abnormal morphogenesis (115).

-Polymicrogyria may occur as an isolated anomaly, but more often, it occurs in conjunction with other developmental abnormalities such as microcephaly, porencephaly, or cerebral encephalocele (29; 116).
-Fukuyama and colleagues showed thickened cortex with polymicrogyria in all cases of Fukuyama congenital muscular dystrophy with pachygyria/lissencephaly II that were studied neuropathologically (46).
-Others have classified the neuropathologic abnormalities seen in these patients as Lissencephaly type II (Barkovich 1998; 24).
+Polymicrogyria may occur as an isolated anomaly, but more often, it occurs in conjunction with other developmental abnormalities such as microcephaly, porencephaly, or cerebral encephalocele (33; 137).
+Fukuyama and colleagues showed thickened cortex with polymicrogyria in all cases of Fukuyama congenital muscular dystrophy with pachygyria/lissencephaly II that were studied neuropathologically (54).
+Others have classified the neuropathologic abnormalities seen in these patients as Lissencephaly type II (28).

 The most frequent and constant association of polymicrogyria is with schizencephaly.
 Even if schizencephaly is unilateral, the associated polymicrogyria may be bilateral, including a similar topography in the contralateral nonschizencephalic hemisphere.
-Polymicrogyria occurs within or immediately adjacent to a schizencephalic cleft (46; 06) and involves not only the frontal and temporal lips of the cleft but also the “third lip” of the insula (98).
-Polymicrogyria may also occur in conjunction with, and in close proximity to, focal cortical dysplasia type II (Hong et al. 2017).
-Both abnormalities are incited during approximately the same period of cortical organization during fetal development (Barkovich and Kjos 1992; 50; 117).
-Polymicrogyria not limited to a perisylvian distribution; it rarely may be concurrent with subcortical laminar or “band” heterotopia and can be demonstrated by both prenatal and postnatal MRI (64; 76).
-Inconstant associations of polymicrogyria may be found in a wide variety of other cerebral malformations, including agenesis of the corpus callosum (52), lissencephalies and holoprosencephaly, and septo-optic-pituitary dysplasia with olfactory bulb hypoplasia (08).
+Polymicrogyria occurs within or immediately adjacent to a schizencephalic cleft (54; 09) and involves not only the frontal and temporal lips of the cleft but also the “third lip” of the insula (115).
+Polymicrogyria may also occur in conjunction with, and in close proximity to, focal cortical dysplasia type II (60).
+Both abnormalities are incited during approximately the same period of cortical organization during fetal development (58; 138).
+Polymicrogyria not limited to a perisylvian distribution; it rarely may be concurrent with subcortical laminar or “band” heterotopia and can be demonstrated by both prenatal and postnatal MRI (74; 89).
+Inconstant associations of polymicrogyria may be found in a wide variety of other cerebral malformations, including agenesis of the corpus callosum (61), lissencephalies and holoprosencephaly, and septo-optic-pituitary dysplasia with olfactory bulb hypoplasia (12).

-Other associations of polymicrogyria have been demonstrated with neonatal adrenoleukodystrophy (06) and a case of bilateral perisylvian polymicrogyria occurring in a young girl with a Chiari I malformation has been reported.
-Initially, Robin and colleagues reported 32 patients with deletion of chromosome 22q11.2 and found that there was a striking predilection for right-sided polymicrogyria (94; Arriola-Pereda et al 2009; 16), most common in the perisylvian region and often with mega-cisterna magna or mild cerebellar vermis hypoplasia (85).
+Other associations of polymicrogyria have been demonstrated with neonatal adrenoleukodystrophy (09) and a case of bilateral perisylvian polymicrogyria occurring in a young girl with a Chiari I malformation has been reported.
+Initially, Robin and colleagues reported 32 patients with deletion of chromosome 22q11.2 and found that there was a striking predilection for right-sided polymicrogyria (109; 20), most common in the perisylvian region and often with mega-cisterna magna or mild cerebellar vermis hypoplasia (99).
 Nguyen and colleagues reported association of duplication and triplication of chromosome 18q22.2 abnormalities.
-Focal small foci of polymicrogyria have been identified incidentally within the insular cortex of asymptomatic patients, and focal polymicrogyria has been found associated with chromosome rearrangements detected by CGH microarray analysis (91; 77).
+Focal small foci of polymicrogyria have been identified incidentally within the insular cortex of asymptomatic patients, and focal polymicrogyria has been found associated with chromosome rearrangements detected by CGH microarray analysis (105; 90).

 A 14-year-old female presented with seizures refractory to medical therapy.
 At 5 months of age, she was diagnosed with epilepsy consisting of jerking movements, rolling back of her eyes, and a blank stare.
 Since then, her seizures had occurred at random, but often during the process of awakening from sleep.
 During the seizures, she also would make a clicking noise with her mouth, and her head would drop forward.
 The seizures typically occurred 2 to 3 times per day and would last 1 to 5 minutes and then subside.
 Despite various medication regimens, her seizures were poorly controlled.
 She had moderate mental retardation and developmentally was at the level of a 6- or 7-year-old child.
 Physical examination revealed slight hypotonia of the upper and lower extremities with decreased deep tendon reflexes and a mildly unsteady gait.
 MRI with and without gadolinium showed distortion of the frontal right gray-white matter junction with right frontal sulcal and gyral thickening that extended into the right insula.